cherenkevich/juno.sh/_posts/2017-09-01-ssl-self-signed-cert.markdown

 ### Enable full trust for installed certificate

-You must also [enable full trust](https://support.apple.com/en-gb/HT204477){:target="_blank"} for your certificate.
-In order to turn on SSL trust for CA certificate, go to Settings > General > About > Certificate Trust Settings.
-Under "Enable full trust for root certificates", turn on trust for the certificate.
+You must also [enable full trust](https://support.apple.com/en-gb/HT204477){:target="_blank"} for that CA certificate.
+Go to Settings > General > About > Certificate Trust Settings, and turn on trust for the certificate under the "Enable full trust for root certificates".

 ![iOS certificate installation](/assets/img/enable_cert_s.png)
 {: style="text-align: center;"}

 ### Run Jupyter Notebook

-Once CA certificate is trusted on the device, all certificates signed with it will be trusted too, including the one we generated for SSL, located at `jupyter/certs/ssl.cert.pem`.
+Once CA certificate is trusted on the device, all certificates that were signed with it will be trusted too, including the one we generated for HTTPS, located at `jupyter/certs/ssl.cert.pem`.
 You can now use it when launching Jupyter Notebook by providing absolute paths to both key and certificate.
 If you generate all your certificate and keys in `~/.ssh/` folder, your paths will be:

 ```bash
 jupyter notebook --certfile ~/.ssh/jupyter/certs/ssl.cert.pem --keyfile ~/.ssh/jupyter/private/ssl.key.pem